grange-insurance/tef/README.md

  * **task_type**     - A string identifying the type of task this is.
  * **guid**          - A GUID that uniquely identifies this task
  * **priority**      - A numeric value indicating how important a task is (higher numbers are better).
 More important tasks will be dispatched to workers before less important tasks.
- * **resources**     - A pipe delimited list of resource names this task depends on.
+ * **resources**     - A list of resource names this task depends on.
- * **time_limit**    - How long can this task be in the "working" state before being considered stalled and getting redispatched.
+ * **time_limit**    - How long (in seconds) this task can be in the "working" state before being considered stalled and getting re-dispatched to a different worker.
  * **task_data**     - An arbitrary blob of data to be consumed by the task specific workers and keepers.
  * **suite_guid**    - A GUID that can be used to group tasks into a common group.